The translation of this document is outdated.

 performance of functions mentioned in Section 15 of this Law, for

-determining the officials responsible for such, as well as for
+determining the officials responsible for such, and also for

 submission of reports on the performance of such functions;